It is a premium variety of the Wu Yi Yan Cha (Wuyi Rock Tea) group of oolong.

 - Soothes and helps prevent stress

-- Boost immune system and metabolic processes in body
+- Boost the immune system and metabolic processes in the body

-Fragrant smelling tea with smooth and sweet aftertaste felt in your throat.
-Pleasant floral fragrance lingering in your mouth for a good few minutes and is able to stand brewing for 6-7 times!
+Fragrant roasted smelling tea with smooth and sweet aftertaste felt in your throat.
+Pleasant fragrance lingering in your mouth and is able to stand brewing for 6-7 times!

 Wu Yi Shan, Fujian Province